 — Lara Croft, Lara Croft and the Guardian of Light

-Tomb Raider is a media franchise (mostly video game based) starring an Adventurer Archaeologist named Lara Croft.
-In most of the games, she travels around the world looking for highly prized treasures while avoiding rival hunters, wildlife, and various death traps.Since its debut in 1996, the video games have sold millions of copies around the world, and have spawned a series of comic books, a pair of movies, and an animated series.The first six games were created by Core Design, but when the series began to decline and an attempt to give it a Darker and Edgier makeover failed, the publisher of the series, Eidos Interactive, handed it over to an American development studio, Crystal Dynamics (who were largely responsible for the Legacy of Kain series).In 2009, Crystal Dynamics became a subsidiary of Square Enix, a company famous for various Japanese Role Playing Games.The Core Design era
+Tomb Raider is a media franchise (mostly video game based) starring an adventurer archaeologist named Lara Croft.
+In most of the games, she travels around the world looking for highly prized treasures while avoiding rival hunters, wildlife, and various death traps.Since its debut in 1996, the video games have sold millions of copies around the world, and have spawned a series of comic books, a pair of movies, and an animated series.The first six games were created by Core Design, but when the series began to decline and an attempt to give it a darker and edgier makeover failed, the publisher of the series, Eidos Interactive, handed it over to an American development studio, Crystal Dynamics (who were largely responsible for the Legacy of Kain series).In 2009, Crystal Dynamics became a subsidiary of Square Enix, a company famous for their various RPGs.The Core Design era

 Tomb Raider (1996) - Lara Croft is hired by a wealthy businesswoman, Jacqueline Natla, to recover a piece of an artifact called the Scion, from the lost city of Vilcabamba.
 After Lara is inevitably betrayed by her employer, she races across the world to find the two other pieces of the Scion and prevent it from falling into Natla's hands.
 Along the way, Lara visits Peru, Greece, Egypt and a remnant of Atlantis.